Pregnancy and COVID-19 (Coronavirus) | Northfield Hospital & Clinics

 • Some underlying medical conditions and other factors (such as age or occupation) can further increase a pregnant person’s risk for getting seriously ill.

-• Getting COVID-19 might also put you at higher risk for preterm birth (delivering the baby earlier than 37 weeks).
+• Getting COVID might also put you at higher risk of complications that can affect your pregnancy and developing baby, including preterm birth (delivering the baby earlier than 37 weeks).
 (Source: CDC)

-It’s especially important for pregnant people, and those who live or visit with them, to protect against COVID-19:
+It’s especially important for pregnant people, and those who live or visit with them, to protect against COVID:

-• Get vaccinated, and stay up to date on booster shots.
+• Stay up to date on your vaccinations.

-• Talk with your healthcare provider if you have questions about COVID-19 vaccination.
-(Source: CDC)
+• Talk with your healthcare provider if you have questions about COVID vaccination.

-• If you choose to work from home or stop work once you reach 36 weeks to reduce your chance of being exposed to the virus before you are due to deliver, we will provide a letter for you to give to your employer.
+• If you have the option to work from home or stop work once you reach 36 weeks to reduce your chance of being exposed to COVID before you are due to deliver, we will provide a letter for you to give to your employer.

 • You may choose to get tested for COVID at 38 weeks, and then keep COVID precautions – avoid crowds, keep distance, mask up in indoor public spaces -- until delivery to reduce the risk of active COVID infection during labor and delivery.
 For highest protection, you may choose to quarantine at home.